causaest/onrbooks/rbooks-online-extras.md

 Part 2 of Irizarry's Introduction to Data Science.
 Basic stats, probability, inference, linear models, dimensionality reduction, and a nice last chapter about machine learning.

+26. Statistics: Data analysis and modelling, by Maarten Speekenbrink: https://mspeekenbrink.github.io/sdam-book/

+Long and very comprehensive theoretical stats book, without any code (there's an R companion book for that).

+27. An R companion to Statistics: data analysis and modelling, by Maarten Speekenbrink: https://mspeekenbrink.github.io/sdam-r-companion/

+As the title suggests, the R code for the book "Statistics: Data analysis and modelling"

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/